 The mail remains the backbone of trading.
 In the old days collectors compiled trade list of patches that they would send via the mail out to fellow collectors.
 Collectors who had access to a copier would send out black and white photocopies of their trade stock.
 The hope was always for a return letter with a list of patches the individual wanted and a copy of their trade list.
 This was followed by patches going into the mail with a list of patches you wanted in return.
 Trades done purely by mail often took several weeks to complete because of the back-and-forth exchange of mail.
 Remember, back in those days long-distance phone calls were not free (and quite expensive), so the sending letters was the way to go.
 Exchanging letters back and forth has now fallen out of favor due to the convenience of e-mail and social media.
 But the same basic premise as outlined in the previous paragraph still exists.
 It’s just a lot quicker to finalize the deal.

-Here are some general rules I follow when trading:
+Here are some general rules to follow when trading:

-- Finalizing the Deal.
+Finalizing the Deal.
 Once you’ve worked out a deal, you should verify that all your traders are available.
-After that, I recommend summarizing the deal (to include a list or pictures of the patches being traded) and sending it to the other party to get a final approval.
+After that, summarize the deal (to include a list or pictures of the patches being traded) and send it to the other party to get a final approval.
 Once finalized, you should not renege on the deal unless there are extenuating circumstances.

-- Mail.
+Mail.
 Trades should be sent out First Class mail (or equivalent) unless other arrangements have been agreed upon.
 Each individual is responsible for postage costs.
 Although a little more expensive, I recommend paying for tracking so you can confirm delivery.
 For high value patches, it is in both individual’s interest to pay for insurance.
 Remember, delivery times can be unpredictable so please allow some time for patches to arrive.
-I’ve had some domestic trades take up to a month.
-Some of my international trades have taken almost 2 months!
+Domestic trades can sometimes take up to a month while international trades can take almost 2 months!

-- Lost in the Mail.
-In over 25 years of trading, I’ve only had a couple of instances where trades have been lost in the mail.
+Lost in the Mail.
+Occasionally items do get lost in the mail.
 Both parties should not hold each other accountable for a one time occurrence.
-However, if this occurs more than one-time with the same individual, I generally will stop trading with that person.
+However, if this occurs more than one-time with the same individual, it is recommended to stop trading with that person.